 Next, I tried to check the metrics.
 However, CloudWatch has no metrics itself, so I could not review the number of events or logs that had been ingested so far.
 On SQS, I could only see a handful of messages— which all added up, should have still been well below the one million free-tier limit.

 At this point, I was very unsatisfied with the sparse details, so I sent a message directly to the AWS support team.

 I received a prompt reply, which unfortunately did not answer my questions, but it did shed some light on how difficult this problem is to solve.
 Because, the AWS support team itself does not have the tools to extract the information.
 In other words, the first line of defense, internal to Amazon, has no observability.
 Which leaves me wondering: what hope is there for my client?

 As a customer, it is hard— if not impossible— to be sure that the billing information on AWS is accurate.
 The information is there, but inaccessible.
 I imagine that they will have to ask the tech team to run scripts on the logs to collect the necessary information to support the numbers presented on the bill.

 I am not sure how frequently the warning messages on the AWS console are updated.
-But the situation certainly demonstrates the need for real-time
+But the situation certainly demonstrates the need for

 cost analysis.
 When Taloflow is added to this client, I will then have immediate access to the cost evolution for these services.
 Taloflow can warn the customer about approaching free-tier limits much faster than AWS does.
 In addition, it will have the accurate numbers to support such a warning.